biyunwu/biyunwu.github.io/_posts/2018-06-19-identify-this-in-javascript.md

 When `obj2.add()` executes, `this` refers to `obj2`'s upper level `this`, which is the `window` object.

-This situation can be a hassal in ES6.
-However, considering arrow function provide a convenient way to reach the function's upper level scope, it is also very useful.
+This situation can be a hassle in ES6.
+However, considering arrow function provides a convenient way to reach the function's upper level scope, it is also very useful.

 ### Conclusion
-All in all, The one and only rule is that the value of `this` in a funciton is set once the function is invoked.
+All in all, the one and only rule is that the value of `this` in a funciton is set once the function is invoked.